khavishbhundoo/Guetzli-mjpeg/README.md

 * Guetzli generates the smallest JPEG at a given quality
 * libjpeg-turbo generates slighly better JPEG than all other decoders.However at a quality setting of 95 its irrelevant as the perceived quality loss is not noticeable for all encoders.

-We will create the following MJPEG videos
+We will create the following MJPEG videos using ffmpeg

-Original Video : Consist of JPEG frames generated at a quality of 100 with libjpeg
-Guetzli Optimized Video : Consist of JPEG frames generated at a quality of 95 with Guetzli
+Original Video : Consist of JPEG frames generated at a quality of 100 with libjpeg Original Optimized Video : Consist of JPEG frames generated at a quality of 95 with libjpeg Guetzli Optimized Video : Consist of JPEG frames generated at a quality of 95 with Guetzli

+## Results

+## Conclusion

+## Authors